Universal Gaussian Quantization with Side Information using Polar Lattices: Analysis

-\end{lemma} The final form of optimal estimate suggests that we can simply subtract $A_k$, once recovered, from $Y$ and $X$.
+{In practice, we form the estimate of $X$ by replacing $A^{(k)}$ with its decoded proxy; see Line 12, Algorithm \ref{algo2}.} The final form of the estimate suggests that we can simply subtract $A^{(k)}$, once recovered, from $Y$ and $X$.
 This provides a clear justification for our algorithm for Gaussian rvs.
-The main technical step is to retain these claims when we move to the discretized distribution, which we do in the manner outlined earlier.
+The main technical step is to retain these claims when we move to discrete lattice Gaussian distribution, which we do in the manner outlined above.
+The following proposition characterizes the rate-loss incurred when one uses discrete lattice Gaussian auxiliaries instead of continuous.